Greek tragedy: Other hypotheses

-The evolution of tragedy
+Evolution

-Origin of tragedy
+Origin

 The origin of Greek tragedy is one of the unsolved problems of classical scholarship.
 Ruth Scodel notes that, due to lack of evidence and doubtful reliability of sources, we know nearly nothing about tragedy's origin.
 Still, R.P.
 Winnington-Ingram points out that we can easily trace various influences from other genres.
 The stories that tragedy deals with stem from epic and lyric poetry, its meter—the iambic trimeter—owed much to the political rhetoric of Solon, and the choral songs' dialect, meter and vocabulary seem to originate in choral lyric.
 How these have come to be associated with one another remains a mystery however.

 Speculating on the problem, Scodel writes that: Three innovations must have taken place for tragedy as we know it to exist.
 First, somebody created a new kind of performance by combining a speaker with a chorus and putting both speaker and chorus in disguise as characters in a story from legend or history.
 Second, this performance was made part of the City Dionysia at Athens.
 Third, regulations defined how it was to be managed and paid for.
 It is theoretically possible that all these were simultaneous, but it is not likely.

 From dithyramb to drama

 Aristotle writes in the Poetics that, in the beginning, tragedy was an improvisation "by those who led off the dithyramb", which was a hymn in honor of Dionysus.
 This was brief and burlesque in tone because it contained elements of the satyr play.
 Gradually, the language became more serious and the meter changed from trochaic tetrameter to the more prosaic iambic trimeter.
-In Herodotus Histories and later sources, the lyric poet Arion of Methymna is said to be the inventor of the dithyramb.
+In Herodotus's Histories and later sources, the lyric poet Arion of Methymna is said to be the inventor of the dithyramb.
 The dithyramb was originally improvised, but later written down before performance.
 The Greek chorus of up to 50 men and boys danced and sang in a circle, probably accompanied by an aulos, relating to some event in the life of Dionysus.

 Scholars have made a number of suggestions about the way the dithyramb changed into tragedy.

 "Somebody, presumably Thespis, decided to combine spoken verse with choral song. ...
 As tragedy developed, the actors began to interact more with each other, and the role of the chorus became smaller."
 Scodell notes that:

 The Greek word for “actor” is hypocrites, which means “answerer” or “interpreter,” but the word cannot tell us anything about tragedy’s origins, since we do not know when it came into use.